-In the professional sphere, usually a free kick a specialist will step up and take the kick without trying to pull any tricks out of a hat.
-It’s simply an expert bending the ball into the back of the net, whether that expert is Beckham, Cristiano Ronaldo, Riquelme, Totti, Ronadlinho, Juninho Pernambucano, or Zidane.
-It’s one or two steps, and purely a duel between the free kick taker and the goalie.
-With these experts, usually the keeper ends up hopelessly watching as the ball whizzes by him.
+In the professional soccer ranks, usually a free kick a specialist will step up and take the kick without trying to pull any tricks out of a hat.
+It’s simply an expert bending the soccer ball into the back of the net, whether that expert is Beckham, Cristiano Ronaldo, Riquelme, Totti, Ronadlinho, Juninho Pernambucano, or Zidane.
+It’s one or two steps, and purely a duel between the free kick taker and the goalkeeper.
+With these free kick experts, usually the goalkeeper ends up hopelessly watching as the ball whizzes by him.

-Then there are the power shooters, like John Arne Riise of Liverpool or Roberto Carlos, both take a relatively longer run up to the ball and rocket the ball into the net.
-Carlos is famous for his outside of the foot shots, tres dedos, which do have a ton of spin on the ball.
+Then there are the power shooters, like John Arne Riise of Liverpool or Roberto Carlos, both take a relatively longer run up to the soccer ball and rocket the ball into the net.
+Roberto Carlos is famous for his outside of the foot shots, tres dedos, which do have a ton of spin on the ball.
 The fact is, when you hit the ball with that much power, the ball is going to move.
-Cristiano Ronaldo has hits the ball with power, putting some funky spin on the ball too.
+Cristiano Ronaldo has hits the ball with power like this, putting some funky spin on the ball, too, that confuses the goalkeeper.

 With the power shot though, the goalie usually doesn’t have much of a chance if the ball is anywhere near the goal.
 With the rest of the team crashing the goal mouth in a coordinated fashion, seizing on any misplays by the keeper, it’s hard to not give up a goal.